If you have ever been in the produce section of a grocery store and started to feel an intense craving for vinegar, you are not alone.

 - Candida, harmful stomach bacteria, and poor stomach health in general.

-We’ll talk about the benefits of vinegar and address some common questions about pickles too!
+We’ll talk about the benefits of vinegar and address some common questions about craving salty foods like pickles too!

 What Does It Mean When You Crave Vinegar?